Lyle the Intern Collection on Late Show, 2008-2009

 BMPCC 4K Review – I spent one year with the Blackmagic Pocket Cinema 4K, am I still in love?
 Another BMPCC 4K Review?!
 I didn’t just buy the Pocket 4K and use it for a week.
 I used the BMPCC 4K for a full year before producing this in-depth camera review on the Blackmagic Pocket Cinema 4K to provide my fellow filmmakers with the knowledge they need before you purchase the Pocket 4K.
 Find out why in 2020, I think the BMPCC 4K is the best value cinema camera for filmmakers like you.
 Learn how I put this entry-level cinema camera to the test when it comes to filmmaking and videography work in the field.
 In this 1-year review, I also show you some BMPCC4K Footage that I’ve shot, as well as show you some low-light footage from the BMPCC 4K.

 Petandim® for Dogs

-Reduce oxidative stress and support your dog’s cellular health, plus get the benefits of omega-3 fatty acids and collagen in a meat-flavored chewable treat.*
+Reduce oxidative stress, support your dog’s cellular health, and get the benefits of omega-3 fatty acids and collagen in a meat-flavored chewable treat.*

 Fight for Your Best Friend